GDSC2524/GDSC2524/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+## Feature Request
-about: Suggest an idea for this project
-title: ''
-labels: ''
-assignees: ''

----

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+### Problem Description

+Briefly describe the problem or pain point you're experiencing or have identified.

+### Proposed Solution

-**Describe the solution you'd like**
+Describe the solution you envision or the feature you'd like to see implemented.
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+### Alternatives Considered

-A clear and concise description of any alternative solutions or features you've considered.
+If you've considered any alternative solutions or features, please describe them briefly.

-**Additional context**
+### Additional Context

-Add any other context or screenshots about the feature request here.
+Provide any additional context or information about the feature request, including screenshots if applicable.